KaytonFletcher/polynomial-simplification/README.md

 If you change the code at all, insure you run **make clean** before recompiling with **make**

-For algebraic expressions that cancel terms, I left the solution with the said term, with a coefficient of zero (i.e. 4x^2 + 3x - 4x^2 -> 0x^2 + 3x).
+For algebraic expressions that cancel terms, I left the solution with the said term, with a coefficient of zero.

+(i.e. 4x^2 + 3x - 4x^2 -> 0x^2 + 3x)

 Additionally, I sorted the polynomials from highest to lowest power.
 I also chose to print negatives as subtraction, opting to not print parenthesis around negated terms (i.e. 7x^2 - 3x instead of 7x^2 + (-3x) )